BumpyClock/gpt-oss-120b-MAX/README.md

 ## The Problem

-Ollama's new Turbo subscription provides access to powerful remote models like `gpt-oss-120b` and `gpt-oss-20b`, but most IDEs and AI tools expect OpenAI's API format.
+The current tools does not support Ollama headers to send the bearer and access to powerful remote models like `gpt-oss-120b` and `gpt-oss-20b`, but most IDEs and AI tools accepts OpenAI's API format.
 This server solves that by:

 - **Providing OpenAI-compatible API** that tools recognize
 - **Exposing remote Turbo models** through familiar OpenAI format